priidukull/dragons-of-mugloar/README.md

 After making that test green, Dragons won 85 Encounters out of 100.
 Appearently there was no overall improvement in the performance of dragons.

 Next I tried a different way to fix the failing test, which gave a success rate of 89/100.

+##### The eigth (unit-)test - winEncounterWhenItsHotTest()
+Appearently Dragons can now defeat all the knights in normal weather conditions, but there are some problems in more extreme weather conditions.
+I will create and try to solve a test where the weather is hot.

+After changing our Dragon building algorithms to build only very balanced and Zen dragons when the Weather is hot, we stopped losing dragons with hot Weather.
+97/100 Encounters were successful.